-For risks not covered in the Pillar 2 calculation, the Branch uses the scorecard method to assess the level of risk and quality of risk management.
+For risks not covered or not fully covered in the Pillar 1 calculation, the Branch uses the regulatory method or the scorecard method from ICBC Head Office to assess the level of risk and quality of risk management.
 According to the assessment, the Branch allocates the capital to major risks faced by the Branch including concentration risk, country risk, liquidity risk, interest rate risk in the banking book and etc.